An Open Letter to the ABI: We must end the low mileage penalty.

 This won’t just help make car insurance fairer, but it will be better for the planet too.
 Insurance could be at the front line of incentivising positive behaviour change and reducing CO2 emissions, by actually financially rewarding people for driving less.

 It is now clearer than ever that there’s an undeniable link between high mileage and claims frequency, so we urge the ABI to ensure that the savings made by insurers are passed onto lower mileage motorists.
 When you drive less, you should pay less for your car insurance.
 It’s as simple as that.

-I’d be more than happy to set up a call to discuss this matter further, to encourage the industry to better cater for the millions of lower mileage drivers in this country that aren’t currently being fairly treated.
+I’d be more than happy to set up a call to discuss the low mileage penalty further, to encourage the industry to better cater for the millions of lower mileage drivers in this country that aren’t currently being fairly treated.

 CEO, By Miles